ishowportugal/ishowportugal/README.md

 <!-- ABOUT ME -->
 ## About me:

 Hello there!
-Im Amiyaz a.k.a AmiiHub on GitHub.
+Im Amiyaz a.k.a AmiiHub.
 I specialise in C++, HTML, and CSS coding.
 I even have a website: https://amiihub.github.io/

 Of course, feel free to clone this repository or use it as a "template" for your own readme.md but *don't forget to credit me for it*